-Click here to return to the front page Identification What should I do if I think n ny child or young person needs extra help?
-If your child is currently a stu udent at All Hallows then please do contact us with concerns regarding progress. ng or you have concerns regarding a particular subject, then please contact the subject teacher or the subject leader (contacts can be bugh phoning the reception at College) If the concern is more wides SENDCo or the Assistant SEN pread please contact either your child's form tutor, the relevant YLL or Head of Key Stage (either Key Stage Three, Four or Five) or the IDCo If your child is joining All Hal SENDCo lows in Year 7, or as a Sixth Form Student, then again please contact the Year 7 YLL, the Year 12 YLL or the SENDCo or the Assistant If your child is transferring to of Key Stage o All Hallows from another school, then please contact the Pastoral Administrator to arrange an appointment with the relevant Head All current policies can b /school's SEND policy and other related documents?
-The found on the College Website (ww.allhallows.org.uk) under the section for parents.
-If you do have issues accessing these please The office or reception who will help you access these documents
+- Click here to return to the front page ---

+Identification

+What should I do if I think my child or young person needs extra help?

+If your child is currently a student at All Hallows then please do contact us with concerns regarding progress.

+If your child is not progressing or you have concerns regarding a particular subject, then please contact the subject teacher or the subject leader (contacts can be found on the website or through phoning the reception at College)

+If the concern is more widespread please contact either your child's form tutor, the relevant YLL or the SENDCo / Assistant SENDCo

+If your child is joining All Hallows in Year 7, or as a Sixth Form Student, then please contact the Year 7 YLL, the Year 12 YLL or the SENDCo / Assistant SENDCo

+If your child is transferring to All Hallows from another school, then please contact the Pastoral Administrator to arrange an appointment with the relevant Head of Key Stage

+Where can I find the setting/school's SEND policy and other related documents?

+All current policies can be found on the College Website (ww.allhallows.org.uk) under the section for parents.
+If you do have issues accessing these please contact the main College office or reception who will help you access these documents

+-- Click here to return to the front page ---